San Jose, California: 2010

-In the city, the age distribution of the population shows 26.4% under the age of 18, 9.9% from 18 to 24, 35.4% from 25 to 44, 20.0% from 45 to 64, and 8.3% who were 65 years of age or older.
-The median age was 33 years.
-For every 100 females, there were 103.3 males.
-For every 100 females age 18 and over, there were 102.5 males.

-According to a 2007 estimate, the median income for a household in the city was the highest in the U.S. for any city with more than a quarter-million residents with $76,963 annually.
-The median income for a family was $86,822.
-Males had a median income of $49,347 versus $36,936 for females.
-The per capita income for the city was $26,697.
-About 6.0% of families and 8.8% of the population were below the poverty line, including 10.3% of those under age 18 and 7.4% of those age 65 or over.

 Economy

 The CSA San Jose shares with San Francisco was the country's third-largest urban economy as of 2018, with a GDP of $1.03 trillion.
 Of the 500+ primary statistical areas in the U.S., this CSA had among the highest GDP per capita in 2018, at $106,757.

 San Jose is a United States Foreign-Trade Zone.
 The city received its Foreign Trade Zone grant from the U.S. Federal Government in 1974, making it the 18th foreign-trade zone established in the United States.
 Under its grant, the City of San Jose is granted jurisdiction to oversee and administer foreign trade in Santa Clara County, Monterey County, San Benito County, Santa Cruz County, and in the southern parts of San Mateo County and Alameda County.

+San Jose hosts many companies with more than 1,000 employees, including the headquarters of: